ErnesG/ErnesG/README.md

  - 🧠  I'm learning Dart Flutter, Data Science
  - 🤝  I'm open to collaborating on AI E-commerce projects or any fascinating front-end.

-### If you don't find me coding, you might find me taking some cool pics 📸, by the way my perfect day is 🏋️‍♀️🧑🏽‍💻☕️.
+If you don't find me coding, you might find me taking some cool pics 📸 or 🍳 healthy food.
+PS: my perfect day is 🏋️‍♀️🧑🏽‍💻📚☕️.

 ### Skills